Animals

 IN THE ZOO – Hay and specially formulated grainFASCINATING FACTS

-• Can drink 30 gallons of water in 13 minutes.
+• They can drink 30 gallons of water in 13 minutes.

-• Store fat in their hump, not water.
+• They store fat in their hump, not water.

-• Have flat, round feet to keep them from sinking in the sand.
+• They have flat, round feet to keep them from sinking in the sand.

-• No longer considered wild animals.
-In Africa and Arabia they are semi-domesticated animals that have free range, but are under the control of herders. -
+• They're no longer considered wild animals.
+In Africa and Arabia, they are semi-domesticated animals that have free range but are under the control of herders. -

 East African Crowned Crane